 The great thing about these features is they don’t require any maintenance, and they fill empty space that would otherwise contain grass and other plants you would have to take care of.

-Pro Tip: Though it might seem like extra work in the meantime, you’ll want to lay a solid foundation for paver or flagstone features.
+Pro Tip: Though it might seem like extra work in the meantime, you’ll want to lay a solid foundation for hardscaping features.
+You don’t want projects made from flagstone or pavers to give you problems down the line.
 You’ll save time and money in the long run by preventing issues like shifting or breakage.

 Mulch doesn’t just look pretty.
 It also prevents weeds and helps your plants get the moisture they need, creating a well-kept garden bed with much less work on your part.